Skip to Content

 • An epic heat wave is sweeping the South and the East Coast.
 Simply planting trees can bring down the temperature by 15 to 20 degrees, according to Sam Bloch's new book "Shade," making it more comfortable to walk or bike.
 (Fast Company)

-• The Obama administration's BUILD grant program has shifted from transit to roads during President Trump's second term.
+• The BUILD grant program, which was created as the "TIGER" grant program under the Obama administration and mainly used to fund transit, has shifted to primarily funding roads during President Trump's second term.
 (Streetsblog USA)

 • There's been a backlash against e-bikes in cities all over the country, and it's overshadowing the fact that cars remain a much bigger menace.
 (Electrek)